IBM/app-modernization-coexistence-layer/README.md

-# Modernize a legacy application using a coexistence layer
+# Modernize a legacy application using a co-existence layer